 4. WHAT’s our concrete offering to the world?

 - Define the concrete offerings you want to make

 - Build prototypes and test with actual users

 This is not a linear process, of course.
 You will continue to get back to the Who, Why, How and What at a deeper level to connect the different elements into a coherent whole.
 Hence the depiction as a spiral rather than a circle.
 And to be fair to Simon Sinek: Much of what he writes in “Start with Why” I would place within the Who.
 Or put differently: the deeper you go into the Why, the more you get into the Who.
 So you could argue it’s merely a more nuanced model.
 The boundaries are fluid.

 Last but not least, it’s important to note that the more inwards you go, the harder it is to change things.
 The What changes on a regular basis as you respond to shifting needs.
 The How changes every so often as you learn to work together more effectively.
 The Why usually only changes when there is a bigger shift, internally or externally, and you need to rethink your reason for being.
-To change the Who is the most difficult of all and requires a deeply transformative experience, often accompanied with plenty of drama and angry people leaving the community.
+To change the Who is the most difficult of all and requires a deeply transformative experience, often accompanied with drama and angry people leaving the community.
 That’s why it’s wise to take the Who very seriously and dedicate a lot of attention to its cultivation from the beginning.

 It is said you are the average of the five people you spend the most time with.
 Choose wisely.

 Found this article insightful?
 Then please give a “clap” and share with your friends.
 Also, I’d love to read any comment you’d like to make — both critical and supportive.
 I feel I could write a whole book on this topic and have certainly many gaps to fill.
 Some people already gave valuable feedback that I started to integrate here.
 Thank you!

 Curious about what I do in the world?
 Then check out www.michelbachmann.com